idia640/presentations/week12/PITCHME.md

 - connections
 - flow (contagion)

 Rule 1: Homophily.
 Tendency to associate with people that resemble us.
-But we decide how many people we connect go and the structure of our network.
+We decide how many people we connect go and the structure of our network.

 Rule 2: You are connected - how dense is your network?
 The number of contacts friends and family have are relevant.
 This affects how information flows.